 Watch this short video clip of Dexteria Dots.

-Suggestions: A More in-depth “How to Play” guide would be a valuable addition in a future update and allow the user to choose the appropriate level for their ability.
+Suggestions: A More in-depth “How to Play” guide would be a valuable addition in a future update and allow the user to choose the appropriate level of their ability.

 About the Author

 Jackie Bryla is a school based SLPA in California.
 Her experience includes working with transitional kindergarten through high school age students as well as the functional skills population in the public schools.
 She regularly presents iPad Training for California State University Sacramento, American River College, and San Joaquin Delta College speech and language programs.
 Jackie is also the founder of Act – Apps, Consulting, and Training.
 She is an app beta tester for educational app developers.
 Jackie is a board member of the California Speech-Language-Hearing Association (CSHA) and is an active CSHA District 2 Advisory Committee member in the Sacramento area.
 Jackie received the outstanding SLPA for CSHA in 2012.